St Albans railway station, Melbourne: History

-St Albans station opened on 1 February 1887.
+St Albans station opened in 1887.
 It was provided at the request of a land development company that was sub-dividing the area.
-The company manager, Alfred Padley, asked for the station be named St Albans, apparently due to his forebears having an association with the English city of the same name.
+The company manager, Alfred Padley, asked for the station to be named St Albans, apparently due to his forebears having an association with the English city of the same name.

-Originally, only three trains each way passed through St Albans on weekdays, and passengers had to inform the train guard at the prior stop if they wanted to alight there.
-In 1888, a local service was provided, although it could not start operating to St Albans until 19 November of that year, when a single crossover was added, with tail-ropes probably used to shunt carriages with a locomotive on the adjacent track.
+Initially only three trains each way passed through St Albans on weekdays, and passengers had to inform the train guard at the prior stop if they wanted to alight there.
+On 19 November 1888, a suburban service was provided from the city, terminating at St Albans.
+The suburban service initially was very limited and ran from Spencer Street.
+As well as suburban service, a station master and post office were both provided at the station also in 1888.

 In 1898, that situation was resolved, when a second crossover was added and, by 1899, three non-interlocked signals had been provided in each direction, with the first proper signal box brought into use on 17 June 1901.
-Later, steam-era trains operated hourly from Flinders Street to Braybrook Junction, with eight of hose trains continuing to St Albans.

-In October 1921, the station became the terminus of the electrified network from the city, and services were improved, with trains operating every 40 minutes by day and hourly at night.
+In October 1921, the station became the terminus of the electrified network from the city, and services were improved – with trains operating every 40 minutes by day and hourly at night.

-The original station was located at the down end of the former Main Road level crossing, with all terminating electric trains using Platform 2.
-In 1959, the station was rebuilt, with an island platform built on the up side of the level crossing.
+The original station was located at the down (outbound) end of the former Main Road level crossing, with all terminating electric trains using Platform 2.
+In 1959, the station was rebuilt, with an island platform built on the up (city) side of the level crossing.
 One side faced the main line and the other side formed a dock platform for terminating suburban trains.
 The old westbound platform was removed, but the eastbound platform remained for Spencer Street-bound regional trains.
 Train stabling sidings were also provided around that time.
-In 1986, boom barriers replaced interlocked gates at the Main Road level crossing.
+On 9 November 1986, manually operated boom barriers were provided at the Main Road level crossing.
+These replaced manual interlocking gates and were controlled from the signal box.

-A signal box with a mechanical lever frame, now abolished, was located on the former island platform, to control access to the former back platform and sidings.
+A signal box with a mechanical lever frame, now decommissioned, was located on the former island platform, to control access to the former back platform and sidings.

-On 26 July 1996, St Albans was upgraded to a premium station.
+On 26 July 1996, St Albans was upgraded to a premium station, meaning it is staffed for all from first train to last, seven days a week.